spewil/phd/sections/introduction.md

 There are several studies using non-EMG-driven sensorimotor mappings to study human motor control and learning.

-x * Remapping Hand Movements in a Novel Geometrical Environment https://www.ncbi.nlm.nih.gov/pubmed/16148276
+* Remapping Hand Movements in a Novel Geometrical Environment https://www.ncbi.nlm.nih.gov/pubmed/16148276

 vocoder machine bell labs